xiaoxx970/chatgpt-in-terminal/README.md

 > Current price: $0.002 / 1K tokens, Free Edition rate limit: 20 requests / min (`gpt-3.5-turbo`)

 ## Changelog

+### 2023-04-05

+- Add `/delete` command to delete the first question and answer in this chat to reduce token.

 ### 2023-04-01